MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxoutgoingjob-get_sender.md

 ## -description

-The <b>Sender</b> property retrieves an object that contains information about the sender of the fax.
+The <b>IFaxOutgoingJob::get_Sender</b> property retrieves an object containing information about the sender of the fax.

 This property is read-only.